AmIUniqueTools/.github/profile/README.md

 3. *Year & Issue*: PETs Issue 3 - 2026
 4. *Description*: This GitHub organization contains main artifacts supporting the paper.
 It includes two repositories:
    - [AmIUniqueApp](https://github.com/AmIUniqueTools/AmIUniqueApp), provides the source code of the **EXADPrinter** Android fingerprinting library together with the Android application used to collect fingerprints from real devices.
-   - [EXADPrinterPipelineExample](https://github.com/AmIUniqueTools/EXADPrinterPipelineExample), contains scripts and notebooks used for the data processing pipeline, including examples of data collection, parsing and cleaning fingerprints.
-To facilitate using [EXADPrinterPipelineExample](https://github.com/AmIUniqueTools/EXADPrinterPipelineExample) while preserving privacy, we provide a small dummy dataset and an example collection workflow using real Android devices from the [BrowserStack](https://www.browserstack.com/) platform.
+   - [EXADPrinterPipelineExample](https://github.com/AmIUniqueTools/EXADPrinterPipelineExample) contains the scripts and notebooks used in the data processing pipeline, including examples of fingerprint collection, parsing, and cleaning.
+To facilitate its use while preserving privacy, we provide a **small dummy dataset collected on real Android devices available through the [BrowserStack](https://www.browserstack.com/) testing platform**, together with an **example workflow demonstrating how to perform fingerprint collection on real devices through this platform**.

 ### Security/Privacy Issues and Ethical Concerns